<>

 Piracy practiced by the Cretan Saracens peaked in the 930s and 940s, devastating southern Greece and the western coasts of Asia Minor.
 Emperor Constantine VII sent an expedition in 949.
 This too, as in previous efforts, was routed in a surprise attack, a defeat which was ascribed to the incompetence and inexperience of its leader, the eunuch chamberlain Constantine Gongyles.

 Emperor Constantine did not give up, and during the last years of his reign began preparing another expedition.
-In the event, it would be carried out under his successor, Romanos II, who entrusted its leadership to the capable general Nikephoros Phocas.
+In the event, it would be carried out under his successor, Romanos II, who entrusted its leadership to the capable general Nikephoros Phokas.

 The Battle: